-In the summer of 2017 appeared in newspaper Trouw a series of articles on sexual abuse among Jehovah's Witnesses in the Netherlands.
-Marinde van der Breggen and Rianne Oosterom, journalists from Trouw, conducted two years of research and interviewed victims and bystanders.
-Their articles show a poignant reality in which victims are not heard and protected and perpetrators can go free.
+In the summer of 2017 appeared in newspaper Trouw a series of articles about sexual abuse among Jehovah's Witnesses in the Netherlands.
+Marinde van der Breggen and Rianne Oosterom, journalists from Trouw, conducted research for two years and interviewed victims and bystanders.
+Their articles reveal a harrowing reality in which victims are not heard and protected and perpetrators can go free.

-Earlier in Australia the Royal Commission into Institutional Responses to Child Sexual Abuse engaged in investigating how various organizations, whether religious or not, deal with situations of sexual abuse.
-The organization of Jehovah's Witnesses was also examined.
-In the data of the Watchtower organization there 1006 perpetrators of sexual abuse were known.
+Earlier in Australia the Royal Commission into Institutional Responses to Child Sexual Abuse is engaged in researching how various - religious or otherwise - organizations deal with situations of sexual abuse.
+The organization of Jehovah's Witnesses was also investigated.
+Data from the Watchtower organization there revealed 1006 perpetrators of sexual abuse.
 None of these perpetrators had been reported to the authorities by the organization.
-In 2015 there were public hearings with the organization of Jehovah's Witnesses in Australia that could be followed by everyone and at the end of 2017 the final report appeared.
-Conclusion: the policy of the organization surrounding sexual abuse shows major shortcomings.
+Public hearings with the organization of Jehovah's Witnesses in Australia were held in 2015 for all to follow, and the final report was published in late 2017.
+Conclusion: the organization's policy on sexual abuse has major flaws.

 When the elders in a congregation of Jehovah's Witnesses face an allegation of sexual abuse within their congregation, they must contact their branch's legal department.
 He then gives instructions on how to proceed further.

-The elders must investigate whether the accusation is true.
-In doing so, it is checked, among other things, whether the person making the accusation can be found reliable and credible.
-The victim is asked about the most intimate details of the abuse.
+The elders should investigate whether the charge is true.
+This includes looking at whether the person making the accusation can be found to be reliable and credible.
+The victim is asked for the most intimate details of the abuse.
 Until 1998, the victim was asked to confront the perpetrator with the accusation in the presence of elders.
-In any case, the current policy no longer requires this from minors.
-Unfortunately, there is no black-and-white that in the meantime adult victims have also been protected from this confrontation.
+In any case, current policy no longer requires this from underage victims.
+Unfortunately, it is not in black and white that adult victims are now also immune from this confrontation.

 To proceed with further action, the elders need two witnesses.
 If the perpetrator denies and there is no second witness, the perpetrator is considered innocent and the victim is told to leave the matter "in Jehovah's hands."
 The victim and family are asked to remain silent about the matter because otherwise it can be interpreted as slander.
 No further steps are taken and the perpetrator remains in the municipality.
 Even if the perpetrator confesses and repents, he will remain part of the congregation and at most will be restricted.